Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 • Unpaid or exposure-only requests

-• Unlimited revision expectations
+• Open-ended scope or unlimited revision expectations

 First Step